Cloud adoption boom fuelling IT transformation - report

 Insights from the study include:

-- SDI is the future — 95% of respondents believe software-defined infrastructure is the future of the data centre.
-These individuals see several business and technology advantages with SDI, including faster delivery of IT resources (65%), simplified data centre management (63%), and the enablement of modern IT approaches such as DevOps and hybrid cloud (51%).
+- SDI is the future — 95% of respondents believe software-defined infrastructure is the future of the data center.
+These individuals see several business and technology advantages with SDI, including faster delivery of IT resources (65%), simplified data center management (63%), and the enablement of modern IT approaches such as DevOps and hybrid cloud (51%).